The IB at Bryanston

 Pupils study either a literature course, or literature in combination with linguistics, in their first language, maths, a science subject, a humanities subject and a second language, selecting three subjects at higher level and three at standard level.
 They also research and write an Extended Essay on a topic of their own choosing and follow a Theory of Knowledge course.
-The CAS (Creativity, Action, Service) component allows pupils to develop skills and expertise in a range of different areas.
+The CAS (Creativity, Activity, Service) component allows pupils to develop skills and expertise in a range of different areas.

-With its broad range of subjects, the IB helps pupils to see the world from different viewpoints and to develop a greater understanding of the demands they are likely to face at university and in their future career.
+With its broad range of subjects, the IB Diploma helps pupils to see the world from different viewpoints and to develop a greater understanding of the demands they are likely to face at university and in their future career.

 Why choose the IB at Bryanston?